ev3dev/ev3dev-lang/wrapper-specification.md

 ---|---|---|---
 Reset|Void|None|Sets the `command` motor property to `reset`, which causes the motor driver to reset all of the motor's parameters and state.

+###Helper functions:

+Each motor class should have helper functions for each command that the library supports.
+These helper functions can accept parameters to set properties before the command is sent, or can just require that necessary properties are set beforehand.

 <hr/>

 `DC Motor` (class) : abstract "IO Device"